 The quality of your photographs is another matter that will eventually capture your attention.

-A dSLR camera is not strictly necessary though and many digiscrappers are more than happy to stick with smaller point and shoot cameras cameras that are easy to keep in their shoulder bag, pocket or purse but offer a wider range of lens options than the camera on many smart phones.
+A [dslr-camera] is not strictly necessary though and many digiscrappers are more than happy to stick with smaller [point-and-shoot] cameras that are easy to keep in their shoulder bag, pocket or purse but offer a wider range of lens options than the camera on many smart phones.

 The day that I picked up my new Pentax® from the camera store was a momentous occasion indeed.
 I had been paying off the lay-by on it for months and was so happy to finally have it in my hot little hands.